rantonov/django-wiretap/README.rst

 HTTP request/responses will now be saved to the `Message` admin page.

-Note that Wiretap will be disabled if Django is not in debug mode.
+Note that Wiretap will be disabled if Django is not in debug mode unless you have ``FORCE_WIRETAP=True`` in your project settings file.